Ireland Tour – September 2018 – the Southeast

 Day 10, Sun., Sept.
 23rd – DEPART – Awaken in Dublin and either head to the airport for home, or continue touring on your own (we can help with suggestions for an extended tour).

 The itinerary is subject to change considering weather and availability factors.
-Overnights are in Kildare, Cashel, Cobh, Kilkenny, Glendalough and Dublin Airport
+Overnights are in Kildare, Cashel, Cork City, Kilkenny, Glendalough and Dublin Airport

 MAKE YOUR RESERVATION TODAY.